 “Live Free or Die” is the feisty motto of tiny New Hampshire, the state that hits the national limelight every four years for its role as an early lap in the horse race for the White House.
 During the presidential campaign’s opening stretch, locals have to turn into hermits to avoid having their votes solicited by every candidate running and their opinions polled by every reporter.

 Some of New Hampshire’s 1.3 million residents take the state’s motto to heart, however, and when you see the ruggedness of the landscape, you’ll appreciate how easy it is to find isolation from the madding crowd.

-Some notable sights and stops along the Road Trip USA driving tour of the Appalachian Trail through New Hampshire:
+Some notable sights and stops along our driving tour of the Appalachian Trail through New Hampshire:

 - Mt.
 Washington – The star attraction of the White Mountains’ Presidential Range, 6,288-foot Mt.
 Washington stands head and shoulders above every other peak in New England

 - Mt.
 Washington Valley – Jackson, NH has some of northern New Hampshire’s best places to eat, drink, and sleep while nearby Story Land is a draw for families

-- The Kancamagus Highway – an A stunningly beautiful alternate scenic drive that’s shorter and less traveled than US-302 and US-3 through Crawford and Franconia Notches
+- The Kancamagus Highway – A stunningly beautiful alternate scenic drive that’s shorter and less traveled than US-302 and US-3 through Crawford and Franconia Notches

 - Crawford Notch – Centerpiece of the Crawford Notch State Park and Bretton Woods, home for the Mount Washington Cog Railway

 - Franconia Notch – Probably the most popular spot in the White Mountains.
 Tour the Flume and see Avalanche Falls